-Maritime Museums Rise to the Challenge of COVID-19 with Creative Virtual Resources
+Maritime Museums Get Creative with Virtual Resources

 With a record number of people going online for information and entertainment, maritime museums the world over have gotten creative with providing resources to support and promote our seafaring heritage.
 The National Maritime Historical website has become an increasingly valuable resource for students and scholars of all ages.
 Every issue of the magazine is available to the public on our Sea History page.
 In addition to the fully hyperlinked Sea History Index, there are links to hundreds of useful websites for researchers on our Maritime History on the Internet page, digital photo collection sites on our Maritime Images page, more than 200 maritime museums and historic sites on our Museums, Programs & Historic Sites page, our collection of Sea History for Kids features, and a new archive page for our Sea History Today email series.